Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 ..
-   Copyright 2015-2022 Xilinx, Inc.

-   Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

-   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+Copyright (C) 2024, Advanced Micro Devices, Inc. All rights reserved.
+..
+SPDX-License-Identifier: X11

 ============================================================
-Building and Debugging Linux Applications for Zynq-7000 SoCs
+Building and Debugging Linux Applications for Zynq 7000 SoCs
 ============================================================

 This chapter demonstrates how to develop and debug Linux applications.